thekitchen-pot/thekitchen-pot/src/content/blog/how-to-use-a-nuwave-oven.md

 ---
-title: "5 Incredible Tips on How to Use a Nuwave Oven"
+title: 5 Incredible Tips on How to Use a Nuwave Oven
-slug: "how-to-use-a-nuwave-oven"
+slug: how-to-use-a-nuwave-oven
-pubDate: "2020-10-06"
+pubDate: 2020-10-06
-modDate: "2025-01-28"
+modDate: 2025-01-28
-author: "Boniface Muriuki"
+author: Boniface Muriuki
+authorBio: >-
-authorBio: "Chef Boniface is a graduate in Culinary Arts from the Institute of Culinary Education, New York.
+  Chef Boniface is a graduate in Culinary Arts from the Institute of Culinary Education, New York.
 He has worked in several restaurants and is currently the Head Chef at Cavali Restaurant.
 He has excelled in developing unique recipes and influencing the menu at the restaurant.
-He prides himself in sharing his knowledge at thekitchenpot.com where he writes about the best cookware for various recipes.."
+He prides himself in sharing his knowledge at thekitchenpot.com where he writes about the best cookware for various recipes..
-authorId: "kitchenpot1"
+authorId: kitchenpot1
-authorImage: "/images/authors/chris-thompson.png"
+authorImage: /images/authors/chris-thompson.png
-authorImageAlt: "kitchenpot1"
+authorImageAlt: kitchenpot1
-image: "/images/Nuwave-oven-how-it-works.jpg"
+image: src/content/blog/images/Nuwave-oven-how-it-works.jpg
-coverAlt: "5 Incredible Tips on How to Use a Nuwave Oven"
+coverAlt: 5 Incredible Tips on How to Use a Nuwave Oven
+description: >-
-description: "If you love cooking and are always on the lookout for appliances that can make it more enjoyable, you'll appreciate the efficiency of the Nuwave Oven.
-This unique appliance combines convection, conduction, and infrared systems to make cooking easier, faster,"
+  If you love cooking and are always on the lookout for appliances that can make it more enjoyable, you'll appreciate the efficiency of the Nuwave Oven.
+This unique appliance combines convection, conduction, and infrared systems to make cooking easier, faster,
-tags: ["best-2-slice-toaster", "best-air-fryer-under-500", "how-to-clean-an-air-fryer", "nuwave-oven-vs-air-fryer"]
+tags:
+  - best-2-slice-toaster
+  - best-air-fryer-under-500
+  - how-to-clean-an-air-fryer
+  - nuwave-oven-vs-air-fryer
-category: "How To Guides"
+category: How To Guides
+seo: >-
-seo: "Wondering how to use a nuwave oven?
+  Wondering how to use a nuwave oven?
 This article details everything you need to know before buying this appliance.
-Read on for comprehensive Nuwave Oven analysis."
+Read on for comprehensive Nuwave Oven analysis.
 ---

 I love cooking and, like any other chef, I am always on the lookout for [appliances that can make the exercise fun](https://thekitchenpot.com/blog/coolest-kitchen-appliances-to-buy//).